Honda Civic (tenth generation): Philippines

 The tenth-generation Civic was launched in the Philippines on April 26, 2016.
 It is offered in two trim levels, 1.8 E and 1.5 RS Turbo.
 Two engine choices are offered, the 1.8-litre naturally aspirated with i-VTEC technology carried over from the previous generation model produces 141 hp and 174 Nm of torque (E trim) and the new 1.5-litre VTEC Turbo produces 173 hp and 220 Nm of torque, equipped with turbocharger (RS trim).
 Both engines are mated to Earth Dreams continuously variable transmission (CVT).
 All Philippine-market Civics are imported from Thailand.

 The facelifted version of the Civic was launched in April 2019, and is offered in three trim levels; 1.8 S, 1.8 E and 1.5 RS Turbo.
 The base 1.8 S features projector halogen headlamps, rearview camera, electronic parking brake and a 7-inch touchscreen audio system.
 The 1.8 S has the same wheel design as the pre-facelift 1.8 E trim.
 The 1.8 E adds push button start/stop, power folding side mirrors, full LED headlamps and a new 16-inch alloy wheel design, while the 1.5 RS Turbo received new 18-inch alloy wheels, aluminum sport pedals and a volume knob for the infotainment system.

 Singapore

 The Civic sedan was launched by the local dealership with a choice of a 1.6L or 1.5L Turbo in July 2016, and facelifted in January 2019.
-For a limited period of time, the hatchback form was offered as well however in limited units from 2017 till mid-2018.
-In January 2019, the Civic facelift was released along with new wheel design for the 1.6L model, inclusion of additional AC buttons next to the climate buttons for both models and additional volume knob for the touchscreen headunit.
-While both variants received the facelift bumpers and shark-fin antennas, the front grille for both 1.6 and 1.5T models remained as chrome.
-However, a sports edition package is available for both models with gloss black grille, added skirting, rear spoiler and aftermarket rims.
-In April 2020, a new color Coffee Cherry Red Metallic was available and it replaces the Rallye Red color.
+For a limited period of time, the hatchback form was offered as well; however in limited units from 2017 till mid-2018.
+In January 2019, the facelift for the Civic was released along with new wheel design and LED foglamps for the 1.6L model, inclusion of additional AC buttons next to the climate buttons and added volume knob for the touchscreen headunit and variants received shark-fin antennas.
+For a limited time, a sports edition package is available as an upgrade with gloss black grille, added skirting, rear spoiler and 17” aftermarket OZ rims.
+In April 2020, a new colour Coffee Cherry Red Metallic was available and it replaced Rallye Red colour.